CleanCocoa/cleancocoa.github.io/_posts/2017-06-17-nssplitviewcontroller-visual-effects.md

 I couldn't reproduce this in a simple test app, no matter the settings of the views.
 Until I looked at the implementation of the split view controller.
 In the real app, I manage the split view with a `NSSplitViewController` subclass.
 Using this controller class, all of a sudden `NSSplitViewItem`s are being wrapped in `_NSSplitViewItemViewWrapper`, each containing a `NSVisualEffectsView`.
 The dividers become "vibrant", too.

+**`NSSplitViewController` only wraps the main pane in a visual effects view.** ([rdar://4985026085126144](http://openradar.appspot.com/radar?id=4985026085126144)) If you have a single pane, that will be wrapped.
+If you have 2 or more, only  the pane at index #1 will be wrapped.
+Sidebars to the left and right are not affected, no matter how many you have.
+This assumed #1 is not a sidebar, of course.

 Here's the list of subviews of the `NSSplitView` when managed by a `NSSplitViewController`:

 ```